Wobins/Pro-Alliance-Tech/README.md

 # React Task Tracker

-Here is a to-do app project made with JavaScript and React.
+Here is a to-do app project made with JavaScript and React from Brad Traversy youtube channel.\
+I cloned it and added testing to it.

 # Features
 - you can add a task with or without a reminder